TwinPush User's Manual

 Now the workspace of your App is already created in TwinPush, you will land into your App Dashboard.
 Next, you must integrate the TwinPush SDK into your mobile application and upload your certificate in order to send notifications.
 Follow the SDK instructions here.

 Once you have created your first App, you can add more Apps at any time.
 If you want to add one more App and you currently are at the Dashboard of any App, click on the icon or name of your App in the upper bar and choose from the dropdown menu Create a new application option.
 You will get a screen of all your Apps.
 By clicking down over the New Application icon you will be creating a new App.
 If you have two of more Apps already, you will get this screen as soon as you start session in TwinPush.
+When you get to have many Apps in your account you will have a search box so you can quickly access to anyone.
 Click over any App to get into the Dashboard of that App.

 Your First Notification